 However, these don’t account for the 45% of retargeting ad fraud in the industry.
 Fraudsters infiltrative apps to steal paid/organic user credits, trigger in-app events, display false event information, etc. Moreover, ad fraud in mobile apps also hampers brand safety.
 Elimination of mobile ad fraud is important for avoiding misattribution, losing the advertising budget to fraudsters, and building strategies around real-time analytics.

 ● CPA Fraud in App

 CPA models believe that quality users take action after installing the app.
 Advertisers use factors like tutorial completed, level reached, and in-app purchases to determine users’ lifetime value (LTV).
 The CPA model was adopted to diminish the install fraud rates.
 Unfortunately, fraudsters created SIVT or sophisticated invalid traffic to bypass fraud detection and crush in-app economies.

 Advertisers also generate revenue through in-app marketplaces and purchases.
 Freemium businesses also make revenue through in-app advertising.
 Advertisers make revenue based on cost-per-sale models created after analyzing premium users.
 Fraudsters use ad frauds to obtain the cost per action through in-app ads as the fixed percentages or rates provide high payouts.
-CPA campaigns are believed to be robust as it deters ad fraud because the general notion assumes that it is difficult to replicate in-app user behavior as compared to faking an install.
+CPA campaigns are believed to be robust as they deter ad fraud because the general notion assumes that it is difficult to replicate in-app user behavior as compared to faking an install.

 Unfortunately, the bad actors are far smarter than that.
-The fraudsters not only use bots to create in-app events, they go a step further and steal credentials such as account info, credit details of real users (both organic and paid) who are likely to be far more active within the app.
+The fraudsters not only use bots to create in-app events, but they go a step further and steal credentials such as account info, and credit details of real users (both organic and paid) who are likely to be far more active within the app.

 ● Attribution Hijacking